piku235/JungiThemeBundle/Resources/doc/index.md

 Basics
 ------

-If you wanna know how to create and use a theme you must only read these three chapters:

-* Themes overview,
-* Theme mappings,
-* Theme holder

 ### Themes overview

 What is a theme, how it works and what is related with it you will learn from [here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/themes-overview.md).